-interface INTERFACE-ID Specifies the port's interface ID. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
-No space is allowed before or after the comma.
+interface INTERFACE-ID Specifies the port's interface ID. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma.

 - (Optional) Specifies a range of interfaces.
-No space is allowed before or after the hyphen. broadcast (Optional) Specifies to display the current broadcast storm setting. multicast (Optional) Specifies to display the current multicast storm setting. unicast (Optional) Specifies to display the current unicast (DLF) storm setting.
+No space is allowed before and after the hyphen. broadcast (Optional) Specifies to display the current broadcast storm setting. multicast (Optional) Specifies to display the current multicast storm setting. unicast (Optional) Specifies to display the current unicast (DLF) storm setting.